 Cross-border teams of at least two professional journalists and/or news outlets can submit a proposal for a journalistic investigation about an issue that concerns the environment and relates to Europe.

 The total available amount per call to be distributed among all supported investigations will be around €400,000.

 27 January 2022

 For this grant programme there are 20 application rounds scheduled over a period of six years.

-- The first application deadline is Wednesday 27 October 2021 at 12 pm CEST (noon Brussels time).
+- The next application deadline is Thursday 27 January 2022 at 12 pm CET (noon Brussels time).